Civil War for Truth: Introduction

 Maajid Nawaz, The Joe Rogan Experience 1780 – Maajid Nawaz[2:1]

-Neil Oliver, a British television presenter, archaeologist, and author formulated a possible hypothesis in an interview with Bret Weinstein on why we don’t see physical violence in this civil war.
+Neil Oliver, a British television presenter, archaeologist, and author, formulated a possible hypothesis in an interview with Bret Weinstein on why we don’t see physical violence in this civil war.
 The horrors of the 20th century were committed by generations who had seen and done terrible things.
-Neil Oliver has his doubts that the people who are running the show now, who were born and raised in peace, have the guts to do the necessary “wet work”.
+Neil Oliver has his doubts that the people who are running the show now, who were born and raised in peace, have the guts to do the necessary “wet work.”

 James Lindsay coins the term Enlightenment 2.0 in his podcast to describe this new period we live in.

 He uses Marx’s theory of economic development as an analogy to explain his hypothesis.
-Without going into too much detail, Marx described human progress from Tribalism (Phase 1) over Clan Structures (Phase 2), Feudalism (Phase 3), Capitalism (Phase 4), Socialism (Phase 5), and to Communism (Phase 6).
+Without going into too much detail, Marx described human progress from Tribalism (Phase 1) over Clan Structures (Phase 2), Feudalism (Phase 3), Capitalism (Phase 4), Socialism (Phase 5), and Communism (Phase 6).

 Lindsay’s main point is that we falsely believe that we were already in Phase 4 of the information economy, as we are in Phase 4 for property and material goods.
-Capitalism and the invention of property rights allowed humanity to make a huge step forward and resulted—after we figured out the problems of monopolies—in the creation of a rich middle class.
+Capitalism and the invention of property rights allowed humanity to make a giant step forward and resulted—after we figured out the problems of monopolies—in the creation of a rich middle class.

 This belief was wrong.
 Lindsay argues that we recently left Phase 3 (Information Mercantilism) and just entered Phase 4 (Information Capitalism).
 The internet was the missing piece to reach this phase.